ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 ## Syntax & Quirks

-Kotlin's known for being more concise Java (and The Android Language)
+Kotlin's known for being more concise Java (and The Android Language).
+It's genuinely one of it's best features, there's no other language that fully matches what makes Kotlin's syntax so great.

-// TODO: Iterators, it and this, apply, let, etc. return@
+// TODO: it and this, apply, let, etc. return@

+### Iterators

 ### ?. and ?: